Cramond Roman Fort: The site today

 The ground plan of part of the fort is laid out in an area of open parkland.
 Here one can see the headquarters building, granaries and a workshop, together with other buildings, restored in outline.
 Information panels at the site link the findings of the last 50 years of excavations, and recreate life in the former Roman headquarters and bathhouse.
 However, some parts of the fort and associated structures are located under some of the more modern buildings in the village.
 These structures are periodically uncovered when development work is required, for example, excavations in 1998 and 2001 before the construction of an extension to the Kirk Hall, which led to the discovery of the defensive ditches around, and the road into, the fort.

 Since 2000 there have been plans to turn the Roman remains at Cramond into a tourist attraction.
 The plans include a visitor centre and museum, housing most of the Roman artefacts discovered in the area over the years, including the Cramond Lioness.

 Mesolithic Site

-Stone tools have been recovered from the fort from the Mesolithic period by archaeologists and there is a Mesolithic site just to the North of the from the Late Mesolithic period in Scotland (dated to 8600–8400 BC).
+Stone tools have been recovered from the fort from the Mesolithic period by archaeologists and there is a Mesolithic site just to the north from the Late Mesolithic period in Scotland (dated to 8600–8400 BC).
 This has led archaeologists to conclude the fort was built over a Mesolithic site or sites.